Breaking a habit or creating a new habit is difficult. That’s why New Year’s resolutions are so tough to create.

 Our “lean” manager Steve Roberts shared some psychology that he learned recently by listening to a sermon.

-The speaker was talking about 3 P’s: Perspective, Priority and Practice.
+The speaker was talking about the 3 P’s: Perspective, Priority, and Practice.

-But in order to make something a priority, we have to have aligned perspective about the situation, facts or judgment.
+- But to make something a priority, we must have an aligned perspective about the situation, facts, or judgment.

-To make a change stick, it is important to commit to the change – that’s priority.
-To make it a priority the logic for change has to be compelling – that’s perspective.
+To make a change stick, it is important to commit to the change – that’s a priority.
+To make a priority, the logic for change must be compelling – that’s perspective.

 Change that is entered on a whim won’t take hold.
 Change that is considered in advance and supported by conviction has a chance.